hanami/validations/README.md

 When you invoke `#valid?`, validation errors are available at `#errors`.
 It's a set of errors grouped by attribute.
-Each error contains the name of the invalid attribute, the failed validation, the expected value and the current one.
+Each error contains the name of the invalid attribute, the failed validation, the expected value, and the current one.

 ```ruby
 require 'lotus/validations'